CHAPTER 7 OVERVIEW

 Qualified retirement accounts are sometimes protected in Chapter 7 Bankruptcy; however, if you have a loan against this type of account, or if the institution where your retirement is held can lend your money to you or a third party, it may make that account un-exempt under the 100% exempt rule.
 (These include 401k and IRAs.)
 You may wish to consider filing bankruptcy before using your retirement plan to pay debts.
 It is important to give the account opening information to your attorney before filing.
 An inherited IRA or 401k may not be protected.

 We offer payment plans for the Chapter 7 attorney fee.
 However, the case is not filed until you have paid the attorney fee in full.
 We keep our attorney fee affordable at $900 per case for individuals or couples.
 Some lawyers ask for post-dated checks.
 We do not do this.
 It is not allowed under Bankruptcy Case law.
 (Judge Stair decision in Eastern District of Tennessee.)
 All bankruptcy lawyers are required to list all fees and costs in writing at your first visit with them.
 We always give you a copy of this to take home with you.
-As of June 1, 2014, the Filing Fee to the Court went up to $335 on Chapter 7 cases.
-You may ask the court pay the filing fee of $335 in three installments after the case is filed.
+As of June 1, 2021, the Filing Fee to the Court is $338 on Chapter 7 cases.
+You may ask the court pay the filing fee of $338 in three installments after the case is filed.
 You must pay the filing fee or you will not get a discharge of your debts.